-Public users of the website may look at programs and events; however the registration software may only be accessed via the Internet by participants with a logon id and password.
+Public users of the HEPD website may look at programs and events; however the registration software may only be accessed via the Internet by participants with a logon id and password.

-Internal users (employees and contractors) of the system must have a valid logon id and password to access the system and an additional layer of credentials to access specific software.
+Users of the system must have a valid logon id and password to access the system and an additional layer of credentials to access specific software.

 - User accounts on District computer systems are to be used only for the business of the District and not to be used for personal activities. - Users are personally responsible for protecting all confidential information used and/or stored on their accounts.
-This includes their logon IDs and passwords. - Users are prohibited from making unauthorized copies of such confidential information and/or distributing it to unauthorized persons outside of the District. - Users shall not purposely engage in activity with the intent to: harass other users; degrade the performance of the system; divert system resources to their own use; or gain access to District systems for which they do not have authorization. - Users shall not attach unauthorized devices on their PCs or workstations, unless they have received specific authorization from the employees' manager and/or the company IT designee. - Users shall not download unauthorized software from the Internet onto their PCs or workstations.
+This includes their logon IDs and passwords. - Users are prohibited from making unauthorized copies of such confidential information and/or distributing it to unauthorized persons outside of the District. - Users shall not purposely engage in activity with the intent to: harass other users; degrade the performance of the system; divert system resources to their own use; or gain access to District systems for which they do not have authorization. - Users shall not attach unauthorized devices on their PCs or workstations, unless they have received specific authorization from the IT Manager and the employees' manager. - Users shall not download unauthorized software from the Internet onto their PCs or workstations.

-The Deputy Director/Director of A&F shall serve as the Chief Information Officer and the Superintendent of Business shall be designated as the Security Administrator for the District.
+The Deputy Director/Director of A&F shall serve as the Chief Information Officer and the Information Technology Manager shall be designated as the Security Administrator for the District.